RBroden/meet-up-event-planner/README.md

 This app was created for the [Udacity Senior Web Developer Nanodegree](https://www.udacity.com/course/senior-web-developer-nanodegree-by-google--nd802).

 Since one of my goals this year is to continue the transition from Angular to Angular 2, I chose to create this app with Angular 2 [angular-cli](https://github.com/angular/angular-cli).
 The angular-cli builds in best practices such as bundling and minification for production builds, linting, test scaffolding and more.
-Directions for install the application, and running the tests can be found below.
+Directions for installing the application, and running the tests can be found below.

 ## About
 The required features for this assignment were an account creation form, event creation form, and an event display list.
 I chose to accomplish this without adding the overhead of persistent storage.
 Accounts and events created are only persistent in memory and the app is reset on every refresh.